Isaiah 5 - Outline of Isaiah (Book Notes menu page)

 The LORD... hath stretched forth his hand against them... his hand is stretched out still.-

 In the last line of v.25, some see the LORD's grace still appealing to his people as they endure judgment.
-However, the sense here (and in 9:12,17,21; 10:4) is that the LORD will not withdraw His hand, stretched out in judgment, until His work of judgment is completed and His anger is turned away because it is satisfied (cp.
-Dan 9:16; Hos 14:4; see Josh 8:18,26 for an illustration of a hand stretched out in anger).
+However, the primary sense here (and in Isa 9:12,17,21; 10:4) is that the LORD will not withdraw His hand, stretched out in judgment, until His work of judgment is completed (cp.
+Lev 26:14-46).
+[See Josh 8:18,26 for an illustration of a hand stretched out in anger.]
+The LORD's anger will not be satisfied or turned away, until His repentant people turn to Him, to be purged of sin (cp.
+Dan 9:16,24; Hos 14:4; Zech 12:10; 13:1).

 He will lift up an ensign to the nations from far...-